-Khenpo Tsultrim Lodrö Rinpoche is perhaps the most influential living lama teaching in China and Asia today, and we are INCREDIBLY honored that he has accepted Khentrul Rinpoche’s invitations to teach here.
+Khenpo Tsultrim Lodrö Rinpoche is perhaps the most influential living lama teaching in China and Asia today, and we are extremely honored that he has accepted Khentrul Rinpoche’s invitations to teach here.
 (He and Khentrul were both students of His Holiness Jigmé P’huntsok.)

-He started teaching the dharma in major cities of China, Malaysia, and Singapore in the 1990’s, at teacher’s request.
+He started teaching the dharma in major cities of China, Malaysia, and Singapore in the 1990’s, at his teacher’s request.
 Khenchen Rinpoche is well known for his compassion towards animals.
 He advocates a vegetarian diet as a way to cause less harm to sentient beings, and puts great effort into life saving and the live-release of animals procured to be killed.

 Khenchen Tsultrim Lodrö teaches throughout Tibet promoting Buddhism, the value of education, environmental protection, AIDS and public health awareness.
 He has worked to preserve Tibetan culture by founding libraries and schools in numerous regions in Tibet, and strives to bring the Tibetan people modern knowledge in their own language.
 He has collaborated with several distinguished scholars to compile Chinese-English-Tibetan dictionaries, including an illustrated New Daily Vocabulary dictionary, which has already been published.
 These have had a great social impact in contemporary Tibetan society.
 Read a more complete biography here.

 Paloma Lopez studied the Tibetan language for three years in Nepal before meeting Khentrul Rinpoche upon his arrival in the US in 2002, and has been translating for him since then as well as for other teachers of the Katog lineage within the Nyingma tradition.